Festivals and events

 There are four 'Walkers are Welcome' towns and villages in and around the North York Moors (Guisborough, Loftus Parish, Rosedale Abbey and Thirsk), all committed to making visits from walkers as enjoyable as possible.

 Some of them organise annual walking festivals too, wonderfully intimate affairs showcasing the best of the North York Moors.
 They're a great way to experience the spectacular scenery and meet like-minded souls.

 A week or more's worth of walks around Cleveland, led by Countryside Rangers, Loftus ACCORD Walking Group, Tees Valley Wildlife Trust, Cleveland Ironstone Mining Museum, River Tees Rediscovered and others.
-Hidden woodlands, ancient trods, coastal views, history and wildlife, from 90 minute strolls to full day classics, there's something for all abilities.
-See details of all Redcar & Cleveland's events here.
+Hidden woodlands, ancient trods, coastal views, history and wildlife, from 90 minute strolls to full day classics, there's something for all abilities and in 2019, there'll be walks celebrating the Cleveland Way National Trail's 50th anniversary.
+See details of Redcar & Cleveland's events here.

 Usually includes a range of themed walks over the weekend, such as a Tea Shop Walk, Pilgrims Way, a ‘Little Boots’ walk aimed at children, and historical and wildlife walks.